Install EL Linux via PXE and UEFI

 You should always use a password to protect your boot loader.
 An unprotected boot loader can allow a potential attacker to modify the system’s boot options and gain unauthorized access to the system:

-Normally, when you specify a boot loader password using the –password= option, it will be stored in the Kickstart file in plain text.
-If you want to encrypt the password, use this option and an encrypted password.
+• --iscrypted Normally, when you specify a boot loader password using the --password= option, it will be stored in the Kickstart_file in plain text.
+If you want to encrypt the password, use this option and specify an encrypted password.
+To generate an encrypted password use the command:

 grub2-mkpasswd-pbkdf2

-command, enter the password you want to use, and copy the command’s output (the hash starting with
+Enter the password you want to use, and copy the command’s output (the hash starting with grub.pbkdf2) into the Kickstart_file.
+An example bootloader Kickstart entry with an encrypted password will look similar to the following:

 Installation screen resolution